-- 1 LAND SURVEY.
+- 1 LAND SURVEY

-- Land and airspace are measured to establish property boundaries, topography, and land features, and to develop surface maps.

-- PIPELINE PLAN.

-A preliminary pipeline plan is prepared, utilizing survey data to propose a safe, informed and responsible pipeline route. - 3 CONSULTATION AND NOTIFICATION.

-Stakeholder engagement begins; the Commission is accountable for ensuring consultation is appropriate and adequate. - SITE ASSESSMENT.

-The pipeline route is determined, taking into account such matters as soil handling and conservation, aquifer protection, archaeological sites, and eventual site restoration considerations.
+Land measured to establish property boundaries, topography, and land features, and to develop surface maps. - PIPELINE PLAN A preliminary pipeline plan is prepared, utilizing survey data to propose a safe, informed and responsible pipeline route. - 3 CONSULTATION AND NOTIFICATION Stakeholder engagement begins; the Commission engages the appropriate stakeholders and ensures consultation is appropriate and adequate. - 4 SITE ASSESSMENT The pipeline route is determined, taking into account such matters as soil handling and conservation, aquifer protection, archaeological sites, and eventual site restoration considerations.

-S PERMIT APPLICATION SUBMISSION Applications undergo a thorough technical screening to ensure the plans are safe and designs are compliant with regulations prior to being considered for approval.
+PERMIT APPLICATION SUBMISSION Applications undergo a thorough technical screening to ensure the plans are safe and designs are compliant with regulations prior to being considered for approval.

-6 EMERGENCY PLANNING ZONES

-Are established around facilities, pipelines, and wells, and predetermined Emergency Response Plans are created.
+EMERGENCY PLANNING ZONES Are established around facilities, pipelines, and wells, and predetermined Emergency Response Plans are created.